elarabyelaidy19/gitlit/gitlet-design.md

         - Not staged for removal, but tracked in the current commit and deleted from the working directory.
     - **Print Untracked files**: files not tracked if it is not staged or tracked and present in WD .

+**Checkout**: all what it does is moving the head pointer to a specific commit or branch.

 - **CheckOut1**: back in time to the previous version of file.
     - overwrite the content of the file with the content of the file commit in the head commit.
     - find file in head commit by name and get the sha1 of the file, read content of the path blob/sha.